 For LoadRunner scripts, if your script contains fixed pacing, pacing defaults to the script value.
 You can manually change the value.

-To set the pacing using runtime settings, see the Scripts.
+To set the pacing using runtime settings, Open the runtime settings.

 Snapshots are a visual representation of the script.
 If snapshots are available for a script, the Show snapshots button is displayed.
 Click the button to view the available snapshots.

 Note: Snapshots are only applicable for TruClient scripts.